Outdoor markets, warmly lit downtowns, cozy restaurants, cheerful locals... there is something special about American…

 Drop your bags at Little America.
-With its prime location—close to great restaurants, hiking, skiing, and within driving distance to the Grand Canyon.
+Its prime location is close to great restaurants, hiking, skiing, and within driving distance to the Grand Canyon.
 Kids will love the pool, you’ll love the hot tub.

 Where to eat & drink

-Enjoy inventive dishes made with local ingredients at Brix, a farm to table restaurant housed in a historic brick carriage house.
-Ancho braised pork with pineapple relish; portabella and Vidalia onion tarte; poached salmon with roasted beets and fennel are just a few things talking to me on the menu.
+Enjoy inventive dishes made with local ingredients at Brix, a farm-to-table restaurant housed in a historic brick carriage house.
+Ancho braised pork with pineapple relish, portabella, and Vidalia onion tart; poached salmon with roasted beets and fennel are just a few things talking to me on the menu.

 Culture & History